sabourke/prefactor-1/docs/source/pipelineoverview.rst

 The following information applies to production runs done on the CEP-4 cluster.
 In the following, the SAS ID of the pipeline (e.g., 698995) is designated with "XXXXXX".

 **Docker Containers**
     All processing is done within Docker containers.
 Two containers are used: one for the CPU nodes that is built without the CUDA libraries, and one for the GPU nodes that includes the CUDA libraries.
-The reason for building two versions is that the CUDA libraries are large (the CPU container is ~3 GB whereas the GPU one is ~12 GB).
+The reason for building two versions is that the CUDA libraries are needed only for GPU support and are quite large (the CPU container is ~3 GB whereas the GPU one is ~12 GB).

 **Data flow**
     The data flow adopted on CEP-4 is as follows: